Description

 Tried: Open the file in a text editor and try to run it as a Bash or Python script, assuming the song-lyric formatting is obfuscated shell or Python code.

-Bash and Python reject nearly every line with syntax errors because Rockstar keywords like 'Put', 'Build', and 'Knock' have no meaning in those runtimes.
-The file is valid Rockstar source but is not valid in any mainstream scripting language.
-The correct approach is to identify the esoteric language from its poetic variable names and word-count number encoding, then use a dedicated Rockstar interpreter.
+Bash and Python reject nearly every line, because Rockstar keywords like 'Put', 'Build', and 'Knock' mean nothing to them.
+The file is valid Rockstar and valid in no mainstream language.
+Identify the esolang from its poetic variable names and word-count number encoding, then use a real Rockstar interpreter.

 Tried: Install the Rockstar npm package globally with 'npm install -g rockstar' instead of cloning the satriani interpreter from the RockstarLang/rockstar repository.

-The npm package named 'rockstar' is an unrelated placeholder package and does not provide a Rockstar language interpreter.
-Running it against the file produces an error or no output.
-The correct interpreter is satriani, found in the official RockstarLang/rockstar GitHub repo, installed locally with 'npm --prefix rockstar/satriani install' and invoked via 'node rockstar/satriani/rockstar'.
+The npm package called 'rockstar' is an unrelated placeholder, not a language interpreter, so running it gives an error or nothing at all.
+The real interpreter is satriani from the official RockstarLang/rockstar repo, installed with 'npm --prefix rockstar/satriani install' and run via 'node rockstar/satriani/rockstar'.

 Learn more